Pylons/pyramid/docs/narr/views.rst

 Views
 =====

-The primary job of any :mod:`repoze.bfg` application is is to find and invoke a :term:`view callable` when a :term:`request` reaches the application.
+The primary job of any :mod:`pyramid` application is is to find and invoke a :term:`view callable` when a :term:`request` reaches the application.
 View callables are bits of code written by you -- the application developer -- which do something interesting in response to